About 54% of households not saving enough for retirement, MPs told

 “The research we’re doing with the Pensions Policy Institute (PPI)… demonstrates that more than half of the population of Great Britain will actually not achieve the adequacy rate set by the Pension Commission.”

-Away from the hearing, B&CE released initial research findings from the PPI and itself, indicating that 54% of households were not saving enough to meet rates set by the Pension Commission in 2004.
+Away from the hearing, B&CE released initial research findings from the PPI and itself, indicating that 54 per cent of households were not saving enough to meet rates set by the Pension Commission in 2004.
 It said data from the Wealth and Assets Survey was used for the calculations.

 B&CE added that even taking additional assets and housing into account, its initial findings suggest more than a third of households would still not be on track to maintain their living standards.
 Full details of the findings will be published this summer.